tisage/codeQuality/README.md

 # codeQuality
-Code Quality Research
+This is the repository for our research paper "Analyzing Code Text Strings for Code Evaluation".

-This is a repo for Code Quality Assessment Research.
+This repo includes:
 - License
 - Data Compliance
 - Appendix Figure
-- Data (will be public in late 2023)
+- Data (will be open public in late 2023)

 2023
 T. Wang